 About Zexe Zahana

-The cooking is elevated Romanian — the traditional repertoire (mici, sarmale, tochitură, ciorbă) taken seriously, with proper ingredient sourcing and restrained modernisation.
-The restaurant calls its kitchen a 'zahana' — a Romanian term for a traditional butcher-and-grill — and the charcoal-grilled protein cuts (mititei, Angus fillet, lamb chops) are signature.
+The cooking is sharpened Romanian.
+The traditional repertoire (mici, sarmale, tochitură, ciorbă) taken seriously, with proper ingredient sourcing and restrained modernisation.
+The restaurant calls its kitchen a 'zahana'.
+A Romanian term for a traditional butcher-and-grill.
+And the charcoal-grilled protein cuts (mititei, Angus fillet, lamb chops) are signature.
 The slow-cooked mastics (boneless cabbage rolls with smoked pork) are among the best in the city.

 The three-floor layout allows for genuinely private dining: the ground floor is the main dining hall (seats fifty); the first-floor private room holds twelve; the top floor is a more intimate space with four tables for a quieter evening.
 Friday and Saturday book three to five days ahead; weeknights are usually walk-in-possible.
 The live piano weekend programme runs from 20:00.